Set up ads

 There are two ways to view asset reports for auto-generated assets:

-• View your auto-generated assets for a single responsive search ad:
+• View your auto-generated assets for a single Responsive Search ad:

-If you're using the new Microsoft Advertising navigation, from the navigation menu on the left, hover over Campaigns and select Ads & extensions > Ads.
+1. From the navigation menu on the left, hover over Campaigns and select Ads & extensions > Ads.

-2. Select View assets details below the appropriate responsive search ad.
+2. Select View assets details below the appropriate Responsive Search ad.

 3. View the Source column to see if the asset was auto-generated or advertiser-provided.

-• View your auto-generated assets for all responsive search ads across campaigns:
+• View your auto-generated assets for all Responsive Search ads across campaigns:

-If you're using the new Microsoft Advertising navigation, from the navigation menu on the left, hover over Campaigns and select Ads & extensions > Assets.
+1. From the navigation menu on the left, hover over Campaigns and select Ads & extensions > Assets.

-2. Select View assets details below the appropriate responsive search ad.
+2. Select View assets details below the appropriate Responsive Search ad.

 3. View the Source column to see if the asset was auto-generated or advertiser-provided.